bond-anton/BDQuaternions/README.md

-# Quaternions
+# BDQuaternions

-**Quaternions** is a python package for manipulation with quaternions objects.
+**BDQuaternions** is a python package for manipulation with quaternions objects.
 It is tested to be compatible with python 2.7 and python 3.4.
 The only requirement is *numpy*.

 Available classes are